Talking Shop: Code 982 Waterfront Support

 |0

-This work, Talking Shop: Code 982 Waterfront Support [Image 3 of 3], by Shelby West, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Talking Shop: Code 982 Waterfront Support, by Troy Miller, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT